gregkroon/HarnessKustomizePlugin/README.md

 Purpose of this plugin is as an example to show how harness can inject variables into Kustomize manifests .
 This particular example replaces the image in the manifest .

-Ultimaately you could use any available commands and utilities in the plugin framework to achieve the same outcome .For insance you could use go templating
+Ultimaately you could use any available commands and utilities in the plugin framework to achieve the same outcome .
+For instance you could use go templating

-I have used YQ to rapid prototype .
+I have used YQ and bash in this example to rapid prototype .

 Here are some more examples in python from other folks https://github.com/Agilicus/kustomize-plugins/tree/master/agilicus/v1/imagetransformer